 - Type 3

-The second execution region contains the RO output section.
-This output section immediately follows an XO output.
+The first execution region contains the RO output section.

-The third execution region contains the RW output section, if present.
+The second execution region contains the RW output section (if present).

-The fourth execution region contains the ZI output section, if present.
+The third execution region contains the ZI output section (if present).

-These execution regions are referred to as, XO, RO, RW, and ZI execution regions.
+These execution regions are referred to as the RO, the RW, and the ZI execution region.

 You can also create simple images with scatter files.